rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: Your point last meeting was it had side effects

-DH: you pointed out 2 issues and we are conflating them.
+DH: You pointed out 2 issues and we are conflating them.

 MM: State the one that is egregious and easy to fix